App-vNext/Polly/src/Polly.Core/README.md

 - [ResiliencePipelineBuilder<T>](ResiliencePipelineBuilder.TResult.cs): Used to create generic resilience strategies that can only execute callbacks that return the same result type.
 - [ResiliencePipelineBuilderBase](ResiliencePipelineBuilderBase.cs): The base class for both builders above.
 You can use it as a target for strategy extensions that work for both builders above.

-To create a strategy or composite resilience strategy you chain various extensions for `ResiliencePipelineBuilder` followed by the `Build` call:
+To create a resilience pipeline you chain various extensions for `ResiliencePipelineBuilder` followed by the `Build` call:

 Pipeline with a single strategy: